r2stanton/kracked/README.md

 # kracked
 Efficiency-first framework for pulling, storing, and aggregating Kraken data using the v2 API.

+1. All market data is avaiable through WebSocket subscription using this package by leveraging the Kraken v2 API (see for example [their excellent API] (https://docs.kraken.com/api/docs/websocket-v2/add_order).
+2. See the code or the example files for a general overview of the type of files that will be created for you upon subscription to the data feeds.
+3. Order placement (for now) relies on the REST API.
+See below in the Usage section.

 ## Comments
-The Kracked package is still in pre-release and should be considere highly experimental.
-Do not build out any excessively time-intensive routines using the package as many things are subject to change.
+The Kracked package is still in pre-release and should be considered highly experimental.
+Do not build out any excessively time-intensive routines using the package as many things are subject to change (in the near future).
 The code is relased AS-IS and the developers are not responsible for any bugs, misbehavior of the code, or anything of the sort.

 ## Usage
-Users can find a set of example scripts in the exmaples folder.
+Users can find a set of example scripts in the examples folder.
 A couple notes about using these files.

 1. Ensure that your outputs correspond (qualitatively) to those in the ex_out/